chriskyfung/chriskyfung.github.io/_posts/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 kubectl get service echo-web
 ```

-Copy and open the IP address of the external endpoints in a new tab of your browser, the sample application should look like:
+Copy and open the IP address of the external endpoints in a new tab of your browser, the sample application should look like:<br>
 ![Snapshot of the deployed echo-web application](/images/posts/qwiklabs/qwiklabs-GSP304-step11-deployed-echo-web.png)

 Congratulations!
 You should accomplish the lab if you follow the above steps.